JSON Input

 When JSON to Swift Helps

 When building iOS or macOS apps that consume REST APIs, you need Swift types for the response payload.
 Pasting a sample response here gives you Codable structs you can use with URLSession or Alamofire.
 Server-side Swift (Vapor, Kitura) benefits from the same workflow.
 Manually writing structs for complex nested JSON is error-prone; this tool infers the structure from your sample.
+For pulling out specific values from large responses first, use jq from the command line.
+For the reverse (Swift/ObjC to JSON), you'd serialize in code.
+For validation, use the JSON Validator.

 Frequently Asked Questions

-Is my data private?
+Is my JSON data sent to a server?

 Can I use this with Alamofire?